sigpwned/aws-java-sdk-v2-java-11-client/README.md

 * There is no support for read and write timeouts, per [JDK-8258397](https://bugs.openjdk.org/browse/JDK-8258397).
 Rather, the client can be configured to use a request timeout, which limits how long the client waits until HTTP response headers are received, but that's it.
 * Proxy authentication is not supported out of the box.
 Per [JDK-8229962](https://bugs.openjdk.org/browse/JDK-8229962), configuring proxy authentication on `HttpClient` requires providing some process-level configuration parameters up front, so proxy authentication is [up to the user](https://stackoverflow.com/a/60170227/2103602), at least for now.
 * There is a difference in behavior for canceled HTTP requests between Java 11 and Java 15, and Java 16 and later.
 Per [JDK-8245462](https://bugs.openjdk.org/browse/JDK-8245462), before Java 16, calling `CompletableFuture#cancel(boolean)` on the result of `execute()` does nothing, whereas starting with Java 16 it now attempts to cancel the request in-flight.
 * The client does not close connections after receiving 5XX responses from the server, which is technically part of the requirements for other HTTP clients.
+The reason for the requirement is not documented, so it's not clear what negative effect(s) this difference will have in practice, if any.
 * There may be some slight differences in how `Expect: 100-continue`  is handled versus other clients.

 ## Prior Art